 Like most pet owners, you probably enjoy spending quality time with your pets both indoors and out.
 Don’t leave them at risk for any unwelcome visits from pesky parasites like fleas and ticks.
 Fleas and ticks can be very damaging to the human-animal bond, particularly when flea invasion gets out of control or when ticks hitch a ride with your pet.
 Not only can these unfriendly parasites make your pets extremely uncomfortable, they can pose grave health risks.
-We have a preventive health care solution that can help avoid any health risks in the future.
+We have a preventative health care solution that can help avoid any health risks in the future.

 Intestinal parasites such as hookworms and roundworms can be a troublesome concern, especially for very young animals.
 Most puppies/kittens are born with worms and dogs/cats remain susceptible to the harmful parasites throughout their lives.
 Worms live inside your pet, making the symptoms difficult to pinpoint, and are therefore detected through a fecal analysis.
 Internal parasites can not only harm your pet, but many can also be transferred to children and adults, making them sick as well.

 Our hospital performs a fecal analysis on all new puppies and kittens.
 If your pet does have a parasite problem, our veterinarians can provide you with different medications and treatments to remedy the problem and steer your pet back to good health.
-Preventive care and prescription heart worm medication are key, because of the damages presented by intestinal parasites to both pets and people.
-Our primary focus is to provide your pet with the safest and most effective ongoing preventive care.
+Preventative care and prescription heart worm medication are key, because of the damages presented by intestinal parasites to both pets and people.
+Our primary focus is to provide your pet with the safest and most effective ongoing preventative care.

-Vaccinations are vital to the health and protection of your pet, and serve as a preventive measure to combating viral diseases like Parvovirus, Parainfluenza virus, Distemper, Lyme, Panleukopenia, Feline Leukemia Virus and Rabies.
+Vaccinations are vital to the health and protection of your pet, and serve as a preventative measure to combating viral diseases like Parvovirus, Parainfluenza virus, Distemper, Lyme, Panleukopenia, Feline Leukemia Virus and Rabies.
 We don’t require an exam with vaccines, however it is always recommended but owners may decline.

-Vaccinations help to combat diseases by exposing the pet’s immune system to inactive or small amount of a particular form of bacteria or virus.
+Vaccinations help to combat diseases by exposing the pet’s immune system to inactive or small amounts of a particular form of bacteria or virus.
 Our doctors will help you decide which vaccines are appropriate for your pet’s risk factors.
-Proper and timely administration is paramount to ensure for optimal protection.
+Proper and timely administration is paramount to ensure optimal protection.
 Vaccinations are particularly important to young animals that have immature immune systems.
 Vaccinations generally begin at 6-8 weeks of age and are given every three to four weeks until the series is completed.

 Not everyone is aware of how life-threatening heartworms can be and how easy it is to prevent them.
 Administering heartworm preventative on a regular basis is an important part of responsible dog ownership!
 Prevention of heartworms is easy!
 Heartworm preventatives kill the immature worms in a dog’s blood and have little or no effect on the dog.
 Killing adult worms is much harder on your dog.
-This requires hospitalization and up to four to six months of limited activity to prevent damage to the lungs as the adult heartworms die, but Preventing Heartworm Disease is definitely easier on your dog and is now much simpler than it used to be!
+This requires hospitalization and up to four to six months of limited activity to prevent damage to the lungs as the adult heartworms die, but preventing heartworm disease is definitely easier on your dog and is now much simpler than it used to be!
 The most common preventatives are given once a month by the pet’s caretaker.
-When given every month, they are very effective in preventing Heartworm infection and subsequent development of Heartworm Disease.
+When given every month, they are very effective in preventing heartworm infection and subsequent development of heartworm disease.